derrxb/derrxb_old/src/pages/photography/the-bluff/the-bluff.md

 previewImage: ./images/the-bluff-08.jpg
 ---

-[The Bluff](https://www.instagram.com/thebluffsbz/) is an amazing restaurant location in the Cayo District.
+[The Bluff](https://www.instagram.com/thebluffsbz/) is an amazing restaurant located in the Cayo District.
 They have two of my favorite things: food and epic sunsets.
 I had never been to The Bluff before this shoot.
 My friend did mention the place to me a few times though.
 Because of this, I was super stoked when Gaby asked me to do a shoot there.

 The shoot was set up by Gaby for The Bluff.
 We also got a model named Gaby.
 So that was cool.